The Legal Services Board is the

 regulators and the legal profession.

-The Legal Services Board now shares the regulatory function with eight ‘Approved Regulators’ of the legal profession,
+The Legal Services Board now shares the regulatory function with a series of "Approved Regulators"

 each of which have direct responsibility for the day-to-day regulation of the different types of lawyers,

 Solicitors: Law Society and Solicitors Regulation Authority (independent regulatory body of the Law Society)

 Barristers: Bar Council and Bar Standards Board (independent regulatory arm of the Bar Council)